The My Food Bag concept is based on the home delivery of food parcels containing all

 where you are now?

-in people and industry.
-I doubt I’d have been exposed to this until
+people and industry.
+I doubt I’d have been exposed to this until much later otherwise.

 In your experience, what do you think is the most important